FMMT666/launchpad.py/README.md

 will not be visible until you activate that page.

+### For Midi Fighter 64 users

+      USE CLASS "MidiFighter64":

+        lp = launchpad.MidiFighter64()

+The Midi Fighter needs to be set to MIDI channel 3 (factory default).
+It does not matter which bank is selected, both are supported.

+Switching the banks does currently make no difference in button numbers or events.
+Drop me a note if it would make sense to change that ...

 ### alsa.conf issues

 Several users reported errors because of a missing alsa.conf file, e.g.: